Urban renewal in Sydney: Regulatory background

 Since the 1940s, urban renewal across Australian cities had been identified as key to its functioning in both state and federal government policies.
 In the late 1960s, there were calls for federal action over public agitation against the attitudes of neglect from state governments and the state of Australian inner cities.
-With the election of the Whitlam Government in 1972, the Department of Urban and Regional Development was established and tasked to develop an inner urban policy and assist urban regeneration projects.
-This led to the rehabilitation projects for Glebe, Waterloo and Wooloomooloo.
+With the election of the Whitlam government in 1972, the Department of Urban & Regional Development was established and tasked to develop an inner urban policy and assist urban regeneration projects.
+This led to the rehabilitation projects for Glebe, Waterloo and Woolloomooloo.